amirg76/toys-shop-e-commerce-front/README.md

 I use ALOTE OF REACT COMPONENTS to handle the data and connect and render the data from the componments to the html.

-i use USECONTEXT to handle multi page changes behaver.

 I use REACT ROUTER to handle page routing

 I use MATERIAL-UI to design the ui components.

 I use SLICK-CAROUSEL to build carousel of images.

-I use RECHARTS library built on React components to build charts of data.
+I use REDUXJS-TOOLKIT library to simplifies managing the state in React applications using REDUX.

 #### Server